Romans 6 Bible Study

 A biblical teaching of Romans 6 – Bible Study Questions in Romans 6:1-23

-In Romans Chapter 5 we learned there is so much grace that we have to ask our self should we just go sin.
+In Romans Chapter 5 we learned there is so much grace that we have to ask ourselves should we just go sin.
 The same question immediately comes up in Chapter 6.

 Would you agree or disagree that many Christians – after being saved then start to think they “maintain” their righteousness by THEIR BEHAVIOR, and not Jesus alone.